Expressive Power and Complexity Results for SIGNAL, an Industry-scale Process Query Language: Abstract

 \section{Abstract}

-This paper presents a formalisation and expressivity and complexity analysis of SIGNAL, an industry-scale query language for analysing business process event logs.
+With the increased adoption of process mining, there is also a need for practical solutions that work at industry scales.
+In this context, process querying methods (PQMs) have emerged as an important tool for drawing inferences from event logs.
+Here, it can be expected that industry approaches differ from academic ones, due to practical engineering and business considerations.
+To understand what is at the core of industry-scale PQMs, a formal analysis of the underlying languages can provide a solid foundation.
+To this end, we formally analyse SIGNAL, an industry-scale language for querying business process event logs developed by a large enterprise software vendor.
 The formal analysis shows that the core capabilities of SIGNAL, which we refer to as the \emph{SIGNAL Conjunctive Core}, are more expressive than relational algebra and thus not captured by standard relational databases.
-We do provide an upper-bound on the expressiveness via a reduction to semi-positive Datalog, which also leads to an upper bound of P-hard for the data complexity of evaluating SIGNAL Conjunctive Core queries.
-The findings provide first insights into how real-world process query languages are fundamentally different from the more generally prevalent structured query languages for querying relational databases and provide a rigorous foundation for extending the existing capabilities of the industry-scale state-of-the-art of process data querying.
+We provide an upper-bound on the expressiveness via a reduction to semi-positive Datalog, which also leads to an upper bound of P-hard for the data complexity of evaluating SIGNAL Conjunctive Core queries.
+The findings provide first insights into how (real-world) process query languages are fundamentally different from the more generally prevalent structured query languages for querying relational databases and provide a rigorous foundation for extending the existing capabilities of the industry-scale state-of-the-art of process data querying. \keywords{Process mining \and Process querying \and Databases}